Frequently Asked Questions

 - Explore and familiarize themselves with WKU colleges, academic departments, and careers in order to commit to a major before they have earned 59+ hours.

 After logging into TopNet, students will click on the "Student Services" tab.
-After clicking on this link, students should click on the "Registration" tab followed selecting the "View Advisor Information." tab.
+Next, students should click on the "Registration" tab followed by selecting the "View Advisor Information." tab.
 This link will provide the advisor's name, phone number, email address, and office location so the student may contact the advisor.

-If you believe you have the wrong advisor assigned to you, please contact the Academic Advising & Retention Center at (270) 745-5065.
+If you believe you have the wrong advisor assigned to you, please contact the Advising and Career Development Center at (270) 745-5065.
 If you are requesting a change in advisor, please fill out the Change of Major/Minor/Advisor form.

 Once a change of major has been processed, the must declare major hold will be removed by the system allowing a student to register for classes.